-I have a specialism in working with adults who are ex-borders.
+I have a specialism in working with adults who are ex-boarders.
 Due largely to the work of Nick Duffel and Joy Schaverien, it is now widely recognized that there are a collection of learned behaviors and emotional states that may follow growing up in boarding school which can lead to serious psychological distress.
 Joy Schaverien has labeled this “Boarding School Syndrome.”

 Boarding School Symptoms include:

 - Parenting Difficulties

 - emotional numbness

 Attending boarding school is a unique and alternative upbringing that impacts heavily on long-term development.
 Understanding the nuances of the boarding school experience is important for understanding where many symptoms stem from.
 Children become self-reliant, cut off their vulnerability from a young age, and asking for help can be one of the hardest things that adult ex-boarders can do.

 Together we will be able to explore and make sense of your experience and feelings.
 Ex-borders often feel their schooling was a privilege and therefore they may have never allowed any negative feelings about their schooling to surface.
 They may have developed a suit of protective armor from a young age, to protect their vulnerability and survive.
 As an adult, this may prevent closer intimacy and connection.